THE EXECUTIVE DIRECTOR:

 Jerri holds a B.S. in Organizational Communications from Kaplan University and a Juris Doctor from Concord Law School.
 Her studies at Concord Law School included Education Law, Intellectual Property, and Cyber Law.

-Jerri resides on an organic dairy farm in northern Wisconsin with her husband of 32 years.
+Jerri lives in northern Wisconsin with her husband of 35 years, where she is a volunteer farm mediator for DATCP.
+She is a nationally recognized columnist who advocates for the interests of rural Americans.
 She has served the community as a Master Gardener, Master Compost Instructor, and Master Food Preserver.
 She enjoys gardening, writing, and traveling.

 Director of Parent Resources